OminousArchitect/KamunagiRedux/README.md

 -- All feedback is welcome!
 Feel free to mention me in the RoR2 Modding Discord @Unit_9_Type_S
 - Jump pads will lock your movement to zero if you use Dark Ascension without touching the ground after using them
 - Clay templar tar blast will permanently force you in a direction until you land
+- In multiplayer, clients can have an unlimited number of Nugwisomkami, this issue has been quite difficult to trace and I'm not sure if it'll be fixed, please summon responsibly, or don't >:)

 ## Misc.
 Dev Comments
 The Kamunagi are somewhat lacking in animations for a couple reasons